The National Collegiate Club Golf Association runs competitive weekend college golf tournaments for students during the Fall and Spring semesters

 How does the National Championship and National Invitational Tournament work?

-Teams and individuals have a chance to qualify locally for the NCCGA National Championship starting in March 2021.
-Nationals is being help in late April at Seaview Golf Resort in Atlantic City, NJ.
+Teams and individuals have a chance to qualify locally for the Fall 2022 NCCGA National Championship starting in September 2022.